RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 }
 ~~~

+`Tip`: Where is the SAVE button?
+CodeReady workspaces with autosave your changes, that is why you can’t find a SAVE button.
+Great isn’t it - no more losing code because you forgot to save.
+You can undo with `CTRL+Z` or by using the `Edit -> Undo` menu option.

 ####4.
 Test the build

 ---

-Go to `Commands Palette` and click on `build` in CodeReady Workspaces:
+Go to `Commands Palette` and dobule-click on `build` in CodeReady Workspaces:

 ![rhamt_project_issues]({% image_path codeready-workspace-build.png %})